pzivich/Delicatessen/docs/Built-in Equations.rst

 between [0,1], we have all the initial values for those start at 0.5 (the middle).
 Furthermore, we could also consider pre-washing the Weibull model parameter (i.e., use the solution from the previous estimating equation).

 Accelerated Failure Time
 -----------------------------
 Currently, only an AFT model with a Weibull (Weibull-AFT) is available for use.
-Plans are to add support for other AFT distributions.
 Unlike the previous exponential and Weibull models, the AFT models can further include covariates, where the effect of a covariate is interpreted as an 'acceleration' factor.
 In the two sample case, the AFT can be thought of as the following

 .. math::